FEHCom

 While typically Virus Scanning is facilitated by means of more or less complex scripts (i.e. qmail-scanner, AMaViS), calling in a second or third stage one or more Virus Scanners, todays requirements are towards more efficiency.
 With QHPSI, you can directly invoke a Virus Scanner to scan messages in the Queue.
 No need for "staging areas", no need for external programs like reformime or ripMIME.
 Simply call your Virus Scanner for qmail-smtpd from the associated tcpserver cdb.

 The QHPSI works exceptionally well with Clam AV's clamd/clamdscan.
-Simply use in your tcpserver's cdb :allow,QHPSI="clamdscan" and you are done.
+Simply use in your cdb :allow,QHPSI="clamdscan" and you are done.
 The entire power of QHPSI is exploited in SPAMCONTROL.

 Version 0.9.x.y of ClamAV includes a bug, which prevents clamscan/clamdscan to log to STDERR.
 Here, you find a patch for clamav-0.9x.y (borrowing some code from 0.7x).